kavisek/demo-airflow/README.md

 - **Airflow scheduler** - schedule that check for dag and task run a short time interval.
 - **Airflow web server** - interactive user interface to view job progress

 I use [conda](https://www.anaconda.com/) as my package manager and virtual environments.
 Therefore I suggest that you install anaconda, virenv, or pyenv and following along.
-This tutorial will be using conda
+This tutorial will be using conda.

 1. Create a virtual environment using conda.